Chapter 11 : Long-Forgotten Memories

 "How will I find you?" she asked.

-.
+"I will find you.
 Goodbye."
 And in a flash, he had disappeared.

 Merope looked this way and that, wondering where he had gone.
 Tom came up to her with a smile, saying, "I thought you didn't want to dance, darling.
 Otherwise I would have asked you."
 He looked carefully at her face, frowning.
 "You look pale, Merope."